University of Texas at El Paso Academic Catalog

 Course Repeat Policy

 Repeating a nursing course because of failure or withdrawal is not automatic.
-The student must request permission from the Assistant Dean of Undergraduate Education and the Assistant Dean for Student Affairs in order to repeat a course.
-(Please refer to current SON undergraduate student handbook).
+The student must request permission from the Director of Advising of the Office of Student Affairs and the Associate Dean of Undergraduate Education to repeat a course.
+(Please refer to current CON undergraduate student handbook).

 Progression